Geospatial Analysis Lab

 Geospatial technology is used in a wide variety of industries, including federal, state and local government; non-governmental, environmentally focused agencies; environmental science; public health; and urban planning.
 As an industry, geospatial technology is one of the fastest growing sectors in the modern economy.
 According to the Bureau of Labor Statistics, the labor market in this sector is growing at an annual rate of almost 35% and the commercial subsector within this field is growing by 100%.

-GIS Courses and Certificate
+GIS Courses & Certificates

 Students can take any of the elective classes to gain specific GIS skills or they can complete the GIS Certification program, which consists of 10 units and prepares students in methods of data collection, analysis, storage and visualization of various forms of spatially referenced data.
 The GsAL has two pathways for both graduate and undergraduate students to obtain a certificate.
 In order to complete the certificate, graduate students need to take the 3 GIS core classes plus 2 electives of their choice.
 Undergraduate students can earn a certificate by taking two 4-unit core GIS courses (GIS 1 & GIS 2) and one 2-unit elective.
-Please see the link below for more information about each certificate pathway and class options.

 As part of the Core GIS classes, students work on different projects.
 Some of them are presented as videos.
 Visit the USF Geospatial Analysis Lab (GsAL) YouTube channel to watch some of these projects.